Access to court information

 Judgments

-Judicial Decisions Online provides a searchable database of judgments and decisions from the High Court (from 2005), Court of Appeal (from 2003), and Supreme Court.
+Judicial Decisions Online provides a searchable database of judgments and decisions from the High Court (from 2005), the Court of Appeal (from 2003), and the Supreme Court.
 All decisions are published unless they are subject to a suppression (automatic or judge-ordered) or relate to bail applications or bail appeals.

-If a judgment from the High Court or Court of Appeal is considered to be of public interest, it is published in the Judgments section of the Courts website and retained for 90 days.
+If a judgment from the High Court or Court of Appeal is considered to be of public interest, it is published in the judgments section of the Courts website and retained for 90 days.
 All decisions from the Supreme Court are permanently available on the Courts website.
 Substantive judgments are published with a media release.

 You can subscribe to receive an email alert when a judgment of public interest or a Supreme Court decision is published on this website.